Museum Learning 2019 (Manchester)

 How do I apply?

 You need to be a personal member of GEM to attend the course.
-However, you can join GEM by submitting a membership form along with a course application form.
+However, you can join GEM by submitting a membership application form along with a course application form.

 Organisations that are institutional GEM members can receive complementary personal memberships for up to two employees or volunteers that attend the course.